 In the process of applying for a PhD, it is often helpful to contact a potential supervisor in order to discuss the suitability of your research interests.
 This first interaction can seem daunting and difficult to approach.
-Our guide explains how to contact a potential PhD supervisor.
+Our guide explains how to send your first email to a potential PhD supervisor.

 The first stage for a postgraduate degree application is often identifying potential supervisors.
 Of course, FindAPhD is an excellent tool for searching projects and project supervisors.
-However, you may still want to think about the following factors in this process.
+However, you may still want to consider the following factors in this process.

 If you are eager to move onto postgraduate education, there are some things to think about to identify the best PhD project and supervisor.